giantorth/ESPHomeLifx/README.md

 - Now understands cloud status/provisioning/config packets that come from app
 - Bulbs now appear to the app as ready to join cloud, and when "joined" the iOS app caches info about bulbs much better (no more disappearing and reappearing!)
   - Bulbs do not talk to any cloud and only store provisioning data.
 Buy real bulbs if you want a commercial cloud.
-  - Cloud provisioning status/data is lost on bulb reboot at this time
+  - Cloud provisioning status/data is lost on bulb reboot at this time (fixed in 0.7)
 - Fixed flaw in example yaml (platformio_options will break new compiles, now correct libraries directive)

 ### 0.3